 If you have not yet gotten married and your fiancé is still living in South Korea, you can, if you are a U.S. citizen, petition for your fiancé(e) to enter the U.S. on a K-1 visa in order to get married in the United States.
-After the wedding, your new spouse can apply for a green card.
+After the wedding, your new spouse can apply for a green card through a process known as "adjustment of status."

 Or, you can choose to get married first in South Korea or in another country, and then apply for an immigrant visa with which to enter the U.S.; the equivalent of a green card.

-If you are a lawful permanent resident, your new Korean spouse becomes a "preference relative," in category F2A.
+If you are not a U.S. citizen but a U.S. lawful permanent resident, your new South Korean spouse becomes a "preference relative," in category F2A.
 That means your spouse can obtain permanent residence in the U.S. only after a "visa number" (space for another permanent resident) has become available.
-At that time, he or she can apply for an immigrant visa (and enter the United States).
-Because of annual limits on the number of people who can get permanent residence in category F2A, a waiting list has developed, based on one's "priority date."
-The wait often takes around two years, though has recently been much shorter.
+At that time, your spouse can apply for an immigrant visa (and enter the United States).
+Because of annual limits on the number of people who can get permanent residence in category F2A, a waiting list often develops, based on one's "priority date."
+The wait often takes between two and five years.

 U.S. permanent residents (green card holders) cannot petition for fiancés.
 You will have to get married before proceeding with U.S. immigration.

 The application process for a marriage-based green card involves multiple steps, most notably submitting forms and documents to and attending an interview with U.S. immigration authorities.
 The purpose is to prove to the U.S. government that:

-If you and your intended spouse (who lives outside the U.S.) have not yet married—or have held an informal ceremony that does not count as an official marriage in the location where it was held—a K-1 visa may be appropriate.
-It is a temporary, 90-day visa, which your fiancé can use to enter the U.S. in order to hold the wedding.
+If you and your intended spouse (who lives outside the U.S.) have not yet married—or have held an informal ceremony that does not count as an official marriage in the location where it was held—a K-1 visa might be appropriate.
+It is a temporary, 90-day visa, which your fiancé can use to enter the U.S. in order to take part in the wedding.

 If you and your loved one are already married, and your spouse is currently in South Korea, you will start the green-card application process by filing Form I-130 with USCIS.